MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

    - Set the **Enable active-active mode** to **Disabled** if you don't need a second public IP address.
 1. Select an **Availability zone**.
 1. Set **Configure BGP** to **Enabled**.
 1. Set the **Autonomous system number (ASN)** to an appropriate value.
-You can use any 2-byte values (between 1 to 65534) *except* for the following reserved ASNs:
-    - Refer to the [valid ASN values](reference-remote-network-configurations.md#valid-asn) list for reserved values that can't be used.
+Refer to the [valid ASN values](reference-remote-network-configurations.md#valid-asn) list for reserved values that can't be used.
-    - Refer to the [valid BGP addresses](reference-remote-network-configurations.md#valid-bgp-addresses) list for reserved values that can't be used.

       :::image type="content" source="media/how-to-simulate-remote-network/create-azure-virtual-network-gateway-IP-addresses.png" alt-text="Screenshot of the IP address fields for creating a virtual network gateway.":::

 1. Leave all other settings to their defaults or blank.